-- The premise that all teams are considered vital for our student-athletes, and each is a valued part of our athletic program.
-No one sport is considered more important than any other. - The approach that all teams are treated fairly.
+- The belief that athletes should participate in multiple sports and not specialize in any one specific sport. - The school district extends the opportunity to as many students as possible to participate in the athletic program because of the belief in the concept of "broad-based" student participation. - The premise that all teams are considered vital for our student-athletes and each is a valued part of our athletic program.
+No one sport is considered more important than any other. - The approach that all teams are treated as fairly as possible.